| BC occurred with the Hittites, Kassites and Mittani.

 (Kshatriya), or the merchants and farmers (Vaishya).
 Let

+us start with the last.
 Merchants traveled throughout the ancient world as a

 necessary part of trade.
 They set up trading colonies